Sump Pump Battery Buyer's Guide

 Even "maintenance-free" batteries need to be looked at once in a while to make sure they will perform as they should.
 But, how to do you check a sealed battery?
 The easiest way is to see if the battery has a sight glass that will indicate low electrolyte levels.
 The other way is to check the battery's performance using a multi-meter.

 *Pro Tip: Regardless of type, you should never place or store a battery directly on the ground.
 Doing so will drain the battery and shorten its life.
-Instead, you could use a battery case and make a habit to check and clean your battery terminals per the manufacturer's recommendation every 3 months.
+Instead, you could use a battery case, keep it at least 3-4 feet off the ground, and make a habit to check and clean your battery terminals per the manufacturer's recommendation every 3 months.

 Now that you know how to pick the perfect battery for your sump pump and know when and how to get a replacement, you won't have to worry about it failing when you need it most.

 If you have questions about specific sump pumps and batteries, the experts here at Sump Pumps Direct are ready to answer.